steveiliop56/wio-ducky/README.md

 ### Plug and Play

-In the [releases](https://github.com/steveiliop56/wio-ducky/releases) page you can find a file named `wio-ducky-plug-and-play.zip` which you can just unzip in your wio terminal copy your payloads and it's ready!
+On the [releases](https://github.com/steveiliop56/wio-ducky/releases)](https://github.com/steveiliop56/wio-ducky/releases) page, you can find a file named `wio-ducky-plug-and-play.zip` which you can just unzip in your wio terminal copy your payloads and it's ready!

-### Installation Tool

-[steveiliop56](https://github.com/steveilop56) Created a tool to convert a blank Wio Terminal to a ducky.
-You can find the tool [here](https://github.com/steveiliop56/pyducky) **(no longer maintained and not working with wio-ducky)**

 ### Docs